ikasanEIP/IkasanStudio/README.md

 * Extract the 'core' part into standard maven1 project, build into jar and expose in repo accessible by project (CAUTION - resource restrictions in official Ikasan Github)
 * Create builder / Maven integration for non-UI code regeneration, integrate into maven
 * Expand out model.json to accommodate 'code hooks' and any non-standard attributes e.g. meta-pack version (organic, maybe driven by needs of UI)
-* Parameterise meta pack version in build
+* Parameterize meta pack version in build
 * Explore DB driven configuration

-Metapack(s)
+Meta pack(s)
+* Migrate remaining part done 2023 components
+* Remove old lookup mechanism
+* Verify Exception resolver
 * Add 'advanced config' tag for use in UI
 * Add in all Ikasan standard components to meta pack with associated free marker templates
-* Split out metapack with its unit tests into seperate module with depedenct on code
+* Split out metapack with its unit tests into seperate module with dependent on code
 * Add in aggregate components with associated free marker templates
 * Add metapacks for Ikasan V4.x